 Have you ever wanted to create an innovative product or service to solve real-world problems?
-Do you have a passion for all things digital and Tech?
-This course provides a real-world experience of running a digital business and exploring entrepreneurial thinking.
+Do you have a passion for all things Digital, Tourism or Entrepreneurial?

+This course provides a real-world experience of running a digital business or service and exploring entrepreneurial thinking.
 Students will go through the process of launching and managing a purpose-driven digital enterprise.
 At the end of the program students will then decide whether to close it or continue as their own sole trader.